 \section{Conclusion}

 We propose a method for adapting masked image modeling (MIM), used until now for self-supervised pre-training of models, into direct training of monocular depth estimation.
-Our method MIMDepth shows improved robustness against noise, blur, weather conditions, digital artifacts, and untargeted and targeted adversarial attacks on depth estimation.
+Our method, MIMDepth, shows improved robustness against noise, blur, weather conditions, digital artifacts, and untargeted and targeted adversarial attacks on depth estimation.
 While model robustness is often at odds with accuracy, our method is able to maintain comparable depth estimation performance, while also showing improvements in ego-motion estimation.
-Through ablation studies we reason about the differences in applying MIM to pre-training and adapting it for depth estimation.
+Through ablation studies, we reason about the differences in applying MIM to pre-training and adapting it for depth estimation.
 We find that blockwise masking (as opposed to random masking) of only the depth estimation network with a relatively lower mask size (than that used for pre-training), and a loss on the complete image (instead of only the masked regions, as used for pre-training) results in more robust depth estimates.
-We contend that this work could inspire the community to focus upon the required robustness in deployment of depth estimation networks.
-In future, such methods could be extended to transformer-based depth estimation with multi-frame input (eg.~\cite{guizilini2022multi} or overlapping image patches(eg.~\cite{yang2022depth}).
-Additionally, MIM could be adapted for direct training of more downstream tasks as well.
+We contend that this work could inspire the community to focus on the robustness required in the deployment of depth estimation networks.
+In the future, such methods could be extended to transformer-based depth estimation with multi-frame input (e.g.~\cite{guizilini2022multi} or overlapping image patches (e.g.~\cite{yang2022depth}).
+Additionally, MIM could also be adapted for direct training of more downstream tasks.